Kotti/kotti_user_manual/docs/adding_content/images.rst

 ..
 Image:: ../images/adding_bramleys_seedling_document_image_saved.png

+We see the desired result: text in the body first, and below it the image of the tree.

 Method 2: Adding an Image via the Add Menu
 ------------------------------------------

 We want to have a list of available fruits at our fruit stand.
-Here we add a document called "Fruits," then, using the "Add" menu, we add images for each of the following fruits, shown with their tags:
+For this we will add a document called "Fruits," then, using the "Add" menu, we add images for each of the following fruits, shown with their tags:

 ============ ==========
    Fruit      Tag